-We are able to supply registry copies of official company documents, such as the Certificate of Good Standing and the Memorandum and Articles of Association.
+We are able to supply registry copies of official company documents, such as the Certificate of Incorporation and the Memorandum and Articles of Association.
 These documents are issued by the Registrar of Companies and are often required when concluding business contracts, dealing with official governing bodies and when dealing with financial institutions.
 Due to commercial law in Mauritius company documents are only provided for domestic and public registered companies in this jurisdiction.

 With a Global Business Category 2 company the request for copies of documents is made only to the registered agent, director or shareholder of the Mauritius company.

 The Companies Division of the Mauritius Corporation and Business Registration department is responsible for the incorporation of offshore companies.
 Mauritius companies are regulated under the Companies Act 2001.
 Companies registered in Mauritius benefit from tax treaties and also their is no capital gains and dividend withholding tax.

 The most common forms of incorporation in this country are the Global Business Category 1 (GBC 1) and the Global Business Category 2 (GBC 2).

 GBC 1 companies are considered as resident in this jurisdiction, hence benefit from various Double Taxation Treaties that Mauritius holds.

 GBC 1 companies are permitted to trade within Mauritius and with residents, on the condition that prior approval from the FSC is granted.